raspberrypilearning/space-talk/en/step_3.md

 --- task ---
 Another way to communicate is to use sound.

-Click on the Sounds tab for the Pico sprite and you’ll find a `pop` sound.
+Click on the Sounds tab for the Pico sprite and you’ll find a 'pop' sound.
 [image]

 Click on the play button to see what pop sounds like.
 You can use this sound in your project but there are some fantastic alien sounds in Scratch too.